Mourners gather to farewell Tyre Nichols

-Family and friends of Tyre Nichols have gathered in a Memphis church to pay their final respects to the Black 29-year-old father whose fatal beating by police last month transformed him into the new face of the United States racial justice movement.
+Family and friends of Tyre Nichols have gathered in a Memphis church to pay their final respects to the black 29-year-old father whose fatal beating by police last month transformed him into the new face of the US racial justice movement.

 Vice President Kamala Harris flew to Memphis and embraced Mr Nichols’ mother, RowVaughn Wells, in the pews before addressing the congregation.